Imaginary projections of polynomials: Components of the complement

 Furthermore, if there exists an $\mathbf{x} \in \R^n$ such that $t \mapsto f(\mathbf{x} + t \mathbf{e})$ has a complex solution $a + ib$ with $b \neq 0$, then the homogeneous function $f$ would satisfy

 in contradiction to $\mathbf{e} \not\in \mathcal{I}(f)$.
 Hence, $f$ is hyperbolic with respect to $\mathbf{e}$. \end{proof}

-Similar to Theorem~\ref{thm:connection-complement-hyperbolicity-cone}, for the case of homogeneous polynomials $f \in \R[\mathbf{z}]$, the complement components of $\mathcal{I}(f)$ actually coincide with the hyperbolicity cones of $f$ (as defined, e.g., in \cite{garding-59}).
-The connection between hyperbolicity cones of homogeneous polynomials and imaginary connections will be explored further in an upcoming article by the first and the second author.
+Similar to Theorem~\ref{thm:connection-complement-hyperbolicity-cone}, for the case of homogeneous polynomials $f \in \R[\mathbf{z}]$, the components of the complement of $\mathcal{I}(f)$ actually coincide with the hyperbolicity cones of $f$ (as defined, e.g., in \cite{garding-59}).
+The connection between hyperbolicity cones of homogeneous polynomials and imaginary connections are explored further in a follow-up article by the first and the second author \cite{joergens-theobald-hyperbolicity}.